zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 {{%tab name="UI"%}}

-1. Input a name for the backend service
+1. Enter a name for the backend service.
-2. Input the Service Target Hostname, this can be an IP or FQDN
+1. Type the **Service Target Hostname**; this can be an IP or FQDN.
-3. Service Target Transport Protocol
-    - If your backend service is using gRPC then select gRPC
+1. In the **Service Target Transport Protocol** menu, select gRPC if your backend service uses gRPC.
-4. Input Service Target Port, or use the arrow buttons to increase or decrease the port number
+1. Enter the *Service Target Port*, or use the arrow buttons to increase or decrease the port number.

 ##### **API Proxy**
 1. Input a name for the API Proxy